Last week, the worrisome truth that all jobs, all skills, all advantages, fade away, was our focus.

 Three stories this week caught my eye...

-Lou Reed passed away last Sunday.
-Without many of the advantages you'd expect of a modern rock star -- good looks, an enormous fan base, a huge catalog of hits -- Reed kept his career alive and thriving over five decades.
+Lou Reed passed away without many of the advantages you'd expect of a modern rock star -- good looks, an enormous fan base, a huge catalog of hits -- Reed kept his career alive and thriving over five decades.

 A good helping of native talent combined with the desire to always try something new.